 Our understanding of Attention Deficit Hyperactivity Disorder (ADHD) has grown significantly in the last decade or so.
 But, because the knowledge of the public has not caught up to the research, myths about ADHD reach far and wide.
-Clearing up some of those myths will help you understand what is like for kids and adults who live with ADHD.
-Sixty to 70% of the assessments I do with children in my outpatient practice involve ADHD in some way.
+Clearing up some of those myths will help you understand what it's like for kids and adults who live with ADHD.
+60-70% of the assessments I do with children in my outpatient practice involve ADHD in some way.
 ADHD is rarely the only diagnosis, but it's very often a part of the picture of the child's psychological profile.
 So, what do we know about ADHD?

 Debunking the Myths